alvics/eWeb_Theme/readme.md

 ### How to Use Font Awesome 5
-Use Font Awesome 5 in the e_Web starter theme, loading SVGs via the advanced JavaScript API to take advantage of tree shaking.
+Start using Font Awesome 5, loading SVGs via the advanced JavaScript API to take advantage of tree shaking.